 Jonathan Mangrum recieved a Boren Scholarship to study Urdu as part of the Boren South-Asian Flagship Language Institute (SAFLI).
-Mangrum will complete an intensive summer course in Urdu at the University of Wisconsin- Madison, followed by a semester of study in Lucknow, India.
+Mangrum will complete an intensive summer course in Urdu at the University of Wisconsin- Madison, followed by a year of study in Lucknow, India.
 He is Georgia College's first student to be awarded a Boren Scholarship.

 Darcie Scales, a 2018 GC graduate with a major in Geography and History was selected as a semi-finalist for the 2018-2019 US Fulbright Student Scholarship to serve as an English Teaching Assistant in Hungary.

 Sofia Papa, a 2016 GC graduate with a major in Spanish, was selected as a semi-finalist for the 2018-2019 US Fulbright Student Scholarship to serve as an English Teaching Assistant in Spain.

 Julia Steele, Environmental Science, was selected to be a 2018 Newman Civic Fellow.
 Julia was selected on the basis of her work with Campus Kitchens and the GC Sustainability Office.

 Laura Pappas, Public Health, was selected to be a 2017 Newman Civic Fellow.
 Laura was selected on the basis of her work with Kudzu and HouServe.

 Kelly Van Roy, who graduated in 2016 with a degree in marketing and liberal studies, was selected to serve as an Assistant Language Teacher (ALT) with the Japanese Exchange and Teaching Program.
 As an ALT, Van Roy will teach English in Japan in the 2017-2018 school year.